 A range of training options and courses are available and subsidised under Jobs and Skills WA.
 Priority training areas include apprenticeships, eligible traineeships, and priority industry qualifications.
 Many other important industry qualifications are also subsidised under Jobs and Skills WA, including pre-apprenticeships, general industry training courses, and foundation and equity courses.

 The following information provides an overview of the subsidised training, and a list of eligible qualifications and courses.
+Please note that some courses are included on more than one list.
 To find out more about your study options and which training providers offer these courses, please use the course search.

 All apprenticeships and traineeships for new entrants in priority industry areas are subsidised through Jobs and Skills WA.
 There are more than 500 apprenticeships and traineeships to choose from, in a broad range of industries.